 3. Fellow Brethren

 God constantly sends us signs in the form of other people.
 The Old Testament may contain multiple accounts of prophets being brought to convey messages to rulers and others (Jeremiah 20; 2 Samuel 12).
-“For the prophecy came not in old time by the will of man, but holy men of God spoke as they were moved by the Holy Ghost,” 1 Peter 1:21 tells.
+1 Peter 1:21 states that holy men of God didn’t speak prophecies in old times by their own will, but they spoke as the Holy Ghost moved them.

 In the Holy Bible, there are instances of God giving a sign through messengers: God appointed the prophet Nathan to reprimand King David, as stated in 2 Samuel 12.
 Another passage comes from Jeremiah 20: “God sends Jeremiah to warn of the incoming danger from Babylon,” whereas in Mark 3, “John the Baptist foreshadows Christ’s earthly ministry.”